How do you make exercising, healthy nutrition, and stellar diabetes management a lifestyle?

 And it’s OK to conclude that all is good and that you are happy and content with where you are.
 You don’t have a set ambitious goals just to have them.
 Change can and should come from a positive place, as we discussed in the post on how to set goals.

 If you aren’t happy with where you are with your diabetes management, health, or exercise, know that there are lots of people who are in the same situation as you or who used to be where you are.
 Don’t be afraid to share your story or ask questions.
 Our closed Facebook group is a great place to do it.
-It’s only for people who want to be Strong With Diabetes and it’s the most awesome and supportive group you could imagine!
+It’s only for people who want to be Healthy With Diabetes and it’s the most awesome and supportive group you could imagine!

 Join the Newsletter